Living With The Seasons – Summer

 The summer season is ruled by fire.
 Life and energy is at a peak.

-Align With Summer Energy
+Harmonise With Summer Energy

-The aim during Summer is to let your energy flow ‘out’, to get rid of the heat stored in the body over winter.
+The aim during Summer is to let your energy flow ‘out’ to get rid of the heat stored in the body over winter.

 • Eat spicy foods to induce sweat, it helps rid the body of heat